ChrisYang/RCPR/README.md

 ------------------Optional: for creating the model file-------------------------------------

+!!SKIP this step if you do not want to create your own model but only to use the trained model I have created.!!

 Dowload the matlab code from here: http://www.vision.caltech.edu/xpburgos/ICCV13/ First, I transform the trained model [regModel.mat] into many .txt file (might be not optimal but it works) and store them in a directory called ferns.
 A cpp program is used to serialize the txt files into a fern class object file, called fern.dat, which is the model file.
 You can directly use the fern.dat and ignore the following steps.